Forside DH-Debate

 In fact, seven older sources tell about King Henrik's victory over the Danes, but only one of them mentions King Chnuba.

-Several historians believe that Chuba really was the son of that Olaph, which " - achieved rulership over the Danes' kingdom with violence and weapons", but when he was attacked by Henrik I in 934, he ruled only a small part of Denmark around Hedeby.
+Several historians believe that Chuba really was the son of that Olaph, which " - achieved rulership over the Danes' kingdom with violence and weapons", but when he was attacked by Henrik I in 934, he ruled only a small part of Denmark around Haithebau.
 They highlight that the route from the fjord Slien over the river Ejder to the North Sea was Scandinavia's most important trade route that King Chnuba so controlled.
 It was furthermore the route that all Viking expeditions from South Scandinavia towards Western Europe took.

-By subjugating King Chuba in Hedeby and forcing the Danes there to pay tax, Henrik put a plug in the hole and made further Viking raids against Western Europe difficult.
+By subjugating King Chuba in Haithebau and forcing the Danes there to pay tax, Henrik put a plug in the hole and made further Viking raids against Western Europe difficult.
 By forcing Gnupa to be baptized he isolated him politically from the rest of Denmark and Scandinavia.
 By taking a Viking chief in his favor and let him fight the other Vikings, King Henrik did not act differently from several other German and Frankish rulers in the past.

-Chnuba and his son Sigtryg - king Asfrid and Chnuba's son - could not have ruled for long in Hedeby after this.
+Chnuba and his son Sigtryg - king Asfrid and Chnuba's son - could not have ruled for long in Haithebau after this.
 There are several examples of Abodrit and Scandinavian rulers, who adopted Christianity, soon got serious problems with their pagan subjects.
 Which may be the reason for that Gorm's Queen Thyra according to tradition could be associated with Dannevirke.

 4. Alfred the Great's Geography